rafal19987/Web-Pack-5-Setup/README.md

 ## Clone

-- goto folder where you want to create your app
+- to clone repository you have to go to folder where you want to create your app
 - open your code editor
 - open terminal and type:
 ```bash